Semaglutide and Type 2 Diabetes

 Introduction

 In 2017, the FDA approved the semaglutide injectable (Ozempic) for treating type 2 diabetes.
-The drug has experienced widespread acceptance due to its positive effects on weight loss and lowering of chronic health risks.
-The drug has risen in popularity over the past few years, as many well-known actors/actresses/songwriters, and more came forward, publicly sharing their weight loss journey.
+The drug has experienced widespread acceptance due to its positive effects on weight loss and lowering chronic health risks.
+The drug has risen in popularity over the past few years, as many well-known actors/actresses/songwriters and others came forward, publicly sharing their weight loss journeys.

 This rise in popularity has also resulted in significant shortages of this medication, negatively impacting the lives of the diabetic community, local pharmacies, and healthcare providers.
 The goal of this continuing education course is to educate and empower the healthcare provider in all aspects of this drug regimen: clinical indications, patient education, cost options, and benefit/risk analysis.